pretix/pretix-docs/docs/topics/plugins/presale-saml.md

 ### Global Level

 !!!
 Note
-    If you are a customer of our hosted [pretix.eu](https://pretix.eu) offering, you can skip this section and follow the instructions on the upcoming Organizer Level settings.
+    If you are a customer of our hosted [pretix.eu](https://pretix.eu) offering, you can skip this section and follow the instructions in [organizer level settings](presale-saml.md#organizer-level).

-As a user with administrative privileges, please activate them by clicking the [Admin Mode]{.title-ref} button in the top right hand corner.
+As a user with administrative privileges, please activate them by clicking the :btn:Admin Mode: button in the top right hand corner.

-You should now see a new menu-item titled [SAML]{.title-ref} appear.
+You should now see a new menuitem titled "SAML" appear.

 ### Organizer Level

 Navigate to the organizer settings in the pretix backend.
-In the navigation bar, you will find a menu-item titled [SAML]{.title-ref} if your user has the [Can change organizer settings]{.title-ref} permission.
+In the navigation bar, you will find a menu item titled "SAML" if your user has the "Can change organizer settings" permission.

 !!!
 Note
     If you are a customer of our hosted [pretix.eu](https://pretix.eu) offering, the menu will only appear once one of our friendly customer service agents has enabled the Presale SAML Authentication plugin for at least one of your events.